configcat/terraform-provider-configcat/docs/resources/tag.md

 # configcat_tag Resource

-Creates and manages an Tag.
+Creates and manages a Tag.

 ## Example Usage